develephant/coronium-core-docs/docs-src/docs/server-guide/index.md

 ## Webmin

-Visualize your Coronium Core server with your web browser.
+Visualize your Coronium Core server, and create custom server APIs using your web browser.
 Learn more about the Coronium Core Webmin UI in the __[Webmin Guide](/webmin-guide/setup/)__.

 ## Coronium Tool